 The analog front end consists of the programmable gain amplifier (PGA), the multiplexer (MUX) and the analog-to-digital converter (ADC).

 1.3.1.
 Programmable Gain Amplifier

-The following tables show the adjustable gains, the processable sensor signal spans and the allowed common mode range.
+The following table shows the adjustable gains and the processable sensor signal spans.